samni728/Local-NotebookLM/README.md

 | `--preference` | Additional focus preferences or instructions | None |
 | `--output-dir` | Directory to store output files | ./output |

+It currently does NOT support multible languages other then english, you can try it working around it by adding a text in the preferences saying what language the audio should be, also be sure the TTS model supports your desired language.

 #### Format Types

 Local-NotebookLM now supports both single-speaker and two-speaker formats: